Five of the Best Web Portal Examples

 CNP Assurances is a French insurance company that works closely with those key partners tasked with selling CNP's insurance policies to the general public.
 The selling process had to be streamlined and simplified to improve efficiency and reduce costs.
 The company achieved this by implementing a partner portal capable of automating those tasks that were most time and labor-intensive for its partners.

-Today, the portal is the source of all the information a CNP partner could need.
+Today, the digital portal is the source of all the information a CNP partner could need.
 Insurance brokers can look up pricing and marketing information, find documentation on specific policies and register their sales.
 In effect, the platform enables CNP's external sales team to do its job without relying so heavily on regular contact with CNP agents.

 The CNP partner portal has revolutionized how the business and its partners work together.
 Brokers are now more effective and more productive.
 They no longer have to pick up the phone and speak to a CNP rep every time they need particular product details, nor is their pipeline dependent on CNP providing documentation.
 This makes CNP a more attractive insurer to represent.
 Finally, by enabling brokers to self-serve, CNP has drastically reduced the cost of running and servicing its network of partners.